mystor/git-revise/docs/man.rst

 .. describe:: reword

-   Open an eitor to modify the commit message.
+   Open an editor to modify the commit message.

 .. describe:: cut